ntchung/chung-nguyentruong-2015/README.md

 6. The game engine provides hints to player.
 7. If no moves available, all gems will be exploded.
 8. The magic gem can match any other colors.
+9. Each level has different gems board size and difficulty.
+Enjoy!

 ### Notes on artworks
 Most artworks are already provided by Weeby, but as my game needs more, I had to Google them.
 The artwork of soldiers are from Heroes of Might & Magic 2, which is not legal, but for a private test project, I hope for your tolerance.